Ron Howard's unrealized projects: The Shrinking of Treehorn

 In 2019, Howard was announced as director of his first animated film The Shrinking of Treehorn, based on the children's book by Florence Parry Heide.
 Paramount Pictures was to release the film, planned to be the first in a series of live action/animated productions through Imagine Entertainment.

 2020s

 The Fixer

 In January 2020, Paramount Pictures set Howard to direct and produce The Fixer, a political thriller about a failed assassination attempt on Fidel Castro for Paramount Pictures.

 Untitled Lang Lang biopic

 In September 2020, Howard was announced to direct a film biopic of Chinese pianist Lang Lang, written by Michele Mulroney and Kieran Mulroney based on his memoir Journey of a Thousand Miles.
 Howard planned for it to be his next film after Thirteen Lives.

 Willow season 2

 In January 2023, Howard, who made the original Willow, expressed interest in directing episodes of the Disney+ revival series if renewed for a second season.
 Though a follow-up never ultimately occurred, he did serve as an executive producer on the first season and was highly involved in the show's overall development.

+Untitled firefighter film

+On June 16, 2025, journalist Jeff Sneider reported that Howard would direct Glen Powell in an untitled film, scripted by Christina Hodson, for Amazon MGM Studios.
+It centers on an elite group of firefighters who "must rekindle their fractured relationship when a series of deadly fires sweep across Texas."

+Untitled sci-fi fantasy film

+In an August 2025 interview published by Vulture, Howard expressed interest in making a contemporary sci-fi fantasy project, revealing that he was "dying to find" and "actively searching" for a script with the tone and style of the film Big Fish.
+"I love doing movies based on real events, but that pushes the aesthetic of the film into a more naturalistic vein," added Howard.
+"And if I could find a good fantasy where I connected with the themes and the character, it would open the door to something a little more visually poetic."